FakeShell-old/UDD/README.md

 adb shell mount /data && adb push boot_ut.img /data && adb push boot_droidian.img /data

-Now it boot into system.
+Now boot into system.

+# Installing desktop files
 To install desktop icons to each of the OSes run this script in the terminal of that OS:

 bash <(wget -qO - https://bardia.tech/desktopfile-install)